-Indicator Mandatory Control Measures 4.1 For each reporting zone that has been identified as Specified Risk, one or more of the following control measures shall be demonstrated: 1.
-Evidence demonstrates that supplied material does not originate from areas converted to non-forest.
+Indicator Mandatory Control Measures For each Reconciliation Unit that has been identified as Specified Risk, one or more of the following control measures shall be demonstrated: Evidence demonstrates that supplied material does not originate from areas converted to non-forest.
 Verifier: A valid Forest Management Plan is in place and covers Specified Risk areas.
 This does not apply to areas excised from a FMP.
 2. Evidence demonstrates that supplied material originates from acceptable sources of conversion, including: Conversion that results in conservation benefits (e.g. ecological restoration, species at risk protection) Publicly approved changes in zoning within urban areas Verifier: Evidence demonstrates that changes in zoning designation from forest to non-forest land use has been approved by the appropriate authority.
 The Organization demonstrates support for existing integrated land management processes designed to reduce the cumulative impact of changes to non-forest landscapes.
-Verifiers: Documented support promoting integrated land management processes that aim to reduce the cumulative impact of conversion of forests to non-forest uses; Participation in integrated land management discussions; Working within their sphere of influence to enact mitigation strategies designed to reduce the impact of conversion to non-forest uses. • Working within their sphere of initidence to enact mitigation strategies designed to reduce the impact of conversion to non-lotest uses.
+Verifiers: Documented support promoting integrated land management processes that aim to reduce the cumulative impact of conversion of forests to non-forest uses; Participation in integrated land management discussions; Working within their sphere of influence to enact mitigation strategies designed to reduce the impact of conversion to non-forest uses.
 Recommended Control Measures 1.
 The Organization raises the profile of deforestation in the region and advocates for options to reduce conversion rates (e.g. afforestation policies, incentives for conservation and no net deforestation policies).